proxict/cpplibcrypto/README.md

  - `cmake --DCMAKE_BUILD_TYPE=Release ..`
  - `make -j$(nproc)`

-**Please, keep in mind, this is more intended for educational purposes rather than for use in any kind of a production environment.**
+**Please, keep in mind, this library is intended for educational purposes rather than for use in any kind of production environment.**